tawsifbhuiyan/QueueStorm_Mock_Preliminary_Service/README.md

 📋 Overview
 This service automatically classifies customer support tickets for a digital finance company.
 It analyzes customer messages and determines:

-Case Type - What kind of problem it is

-Severity - How serious the issue is

-Department - Which team should handle it

-Agent Summary - A quick one-sentence summary

-Human Review Flag - Whether a human needs to review it

 🚀 Live Demo
 Base URL: https://mock-preli-submission.onrender.com